maziac/DeZog/README.md

 In the memory viewer you can edit indivdual memory values with a double-click on the value.
 You can now enter the new value as hex, decimal, bin or even as a math formula.

-Any changed value wil be updated automatically in all memory views but not in the WATCH area.
+Any changed value wil be updated automatically in all memory views.
+Note: The changed value is not updated immediately in the WATCH area.
 There you need to 'step' once to get the updated values.

 #### Configuration